arthurysong/reddit-bot-admiralbulldog/README.md

 The comment is first normalized by replacing any punctuation with white space.
 Then, the comment string is split into an array of words.
 If any of the split words exactly match (case sensitive) any of the stored emotes, AdmiralClockwerk will respond to the comment with the url's to the matching emote image.

+## Ronnie Coleman

+The bot also checks for any **post titles** that contain "ronnie" and "coleman".
+This feature only checks post titles so any comments with "ronnie" and "coleman" won't be replied to.

 ## BTTV & BTTV API
 [Top global emotes](https://betterttv.com/emotes/top)
 API URL for top 100 emotes ["https://api.betterttv.net/3/emotes/shared/top?offset=0&limit=100"]("https://api.betterttv.net/3/emotes/shared/top?offset=0&limit=100")